jamiemcg/BUSCO_phylogenomics/README.md

 ### Optional parameters
-* `-psc` BUSCO families that are present and single-copy in N% of species will be included in supermatrix analysis [default = 100%]
+* `-psc` BUSCO families that are present and single-copy in N% of species will be included in supermatrix analysis (default = 100%).
+Families that are missing for a species will be replaced with missing characters ("?").
-* `--stop_early` stop pipeline early before phylogenetic inference (i.e. for the supermatrix approach this will stop after generating the concatenated alignment).
-This is recommened so you can choose your own parameters (e.g. bootstrapping methods) when running IQ-Tree, etc..
+* `--stop_early` stop pipeline early before phylogenetic inference (i.e., for the supermatrix approach this will stop after generating the concatenated alignment).
+This is **recommended** so you can manually choose your own parameters (e.g., bootstrapping/model selection methods) or manually processing/filtering the alignments further when running IQ-Tree, etc..